iceMBD/Workflow-Palo-Alto-Cortex-XDR-Integration-for-IBM-QRadar/README.md

 5- On the Select a Protocol Type page, select "Universal Cloud REST API" and click Configure Log Source Parameters.

-6- **Log Source Identifier should be CortexXDR_Audit** (to change the name to something else one the workflow and look for it and change )
+6- **Log Source Identifier should be CortexXDR_Audit** (to change the name to something else, open the workflow file and look for it and change it and save the file)

 7- On the Configure the Log Source parameters page, configure the log source parameters and click Configure Protocol Parameters.